 Did you know that a giraffe can lick the inside of its ears?
 That we have been brushing our teeth for thousands of years?
 That you can weigh your head by putting it in a bucket of water?
 Or that astronauts pee into a vacuum cleaner?

-‘321 Super-smart Things You Have To Know Before You Turn 13’ is a fine pillow book for younger and older Einsteins.
+‘321 Super-smart Things You Have To Know’ is a fine pillow book for younger and older Einsteins.